jhlumd/honey/README.md

 * `num_combs` sets the number of Combs in your Hive.
 Currently set to 12.
 * `pop_min` and `pop_max` sets the range for the random numbers of WorkersBees to be generated for each Comb.
 Currently set to (9..15).
 So you'll get about 144 (12 * 12) bees in your Hive.
-* 15 "appointments" are generated for each WorkerBee (appointments will be explained later).
+* 15 "appointments" are generated for each WorkerBee.
+(Appointments will be explained later.)

 The seeds are random but follows the guidelines given in the instructions.